Summertime can pose threats to eye health

 The American Academy of Ophthalmology warns against the four most common summer eye dangers: reflections, chlorine, dry eye and flying objects.

 Most know the importance of protecting the eyes against ultraviolet rays from sunlight.
 Many, however, may assume that being in the shade is protection enough.
+But the lawyers who had been helping clients injured in a traffic accident states that nothing should be considered as careless especially when it comes to visionary problems.

 “People have to remember that light bounces, especially on or near the water,” said Tim Woolner, optometrist and owner of Woolner Family Eye Care in Ilion.
 “Even if you’re in the shade, light bounces up and sideways.
 Especially around a pool, at the beach, on a boat, it’s a good idea to wear sunglasses at all times.”